edenau/edenau.github.io/_posts/2019-05-17-phoneless.markdown

 # About Me

->>There is only one truth, but there are infinite interpretations of the truth.

 Thanks for reading.
 I am an Edinburgh-based PhD student/data scientist. ***I write to find out what I think.***